 We all know numerous types of alcoholic beverages.
 Beer, wine, and spirits are considered the main categories.
 And to make them, different techniques and steps are required like brewing, mashing, fermentation, distillation, or filtration.
 In the following, I will explain these procedures and how they differ for the different types of spirits.

-Malting is an essential step in the process of making malt whisky.
+Malting is an essential step in the process of making malt Whiskey.
 The base product for this step is barley.
 It is exposed to a warm and damp environment to let it germinate.
 The mixture of water and barley is then allowed to rest for about two or three days.

 During those days, the barley grains use the solar energy they collected while growing to transform the contained starch into sugar.
 After this, or when the barley buds reach about an inch of length, the process is interrupted.
 The resulting malt is dried and ground before starting with the next step.